 Procedures for Requesting Disability Housing Accommodations

-All students applying for disability housing accommodations must register with the Center for Accessibility Resources & Disability Services by having an intake meeting and supplying CARDS with supporting documentation of their need for a housing accommodation from a current doctor or treatment provider prior to their respective deadline.
+In addition to filling out the Housing Accommodation Application linked above to request an accommodation, students must register with the Center for Accessibility Resources & Disability Services by having an intake meeting and supplying CARDS with supporting documentation of their need for a housing accommodation from a current doctor or treatment provider prior to their respective deadline.

 Students must submit disability documentation that follows the CARDS Disability Documentation Guidelines (DDG) requirements.
 Please remember that documentation must meet the guidelines to be accepted.